 Glendowie College staff are not responsible for the technical aspects of device use, repair or maintenance.
 This includes all teaching, ICT and support staff.
 Any IT support will be limited to verbal and/or written instructions on troubleshooting common problems, such as connecting to the wireless network.
 Teaching, ICT and support staff will have a strictly ‘hands off’ policy due to liability issues.
 Any technical problems, repairs and maintenance issues are the responsibility of the student.

-The Techs is a community service student team that are available to provide ICT technical assistance to both students and staff.
-The Techs meet in the Room 29 computer lab every Tuesday during lunch.
+The TECHS is a community service student team that are available to provide ICT technical assistance to both students and staff.
 This team can provide assistance with connecting personal devices to the school's Wi Fi access, tutorials on using Google Mail and Google Drive and other ICT related assistance as needed.
-Students interested in joining the Techs team should speak to Ms. Mercer or any of the team members.
+Students interested in joining the TECHS team should speak to Ms. Mercer or any of the team members.

-All Year 9 students attend an ICT and Internet safety presentation early in Term 1.
-The school’s ICT Manager (Vicki Mercer) and the student ICT team (the Tech Busters) discuss issues concerning safety on the Internet, appropriate use of the school’s computers, network and Internet access, and ICT related school procedures.
+All Year 9 students attend an ICT and Internet safety presentation in the first week of school.
+The school’s ICT Manager (Vicki Mercer) and the student ICT team (the TECHS) discuss issues concerning safety on the Internet and the appropriate use of the school’s computers.
+Instructions for Wi Fi connection and ICT related school procedures are introduced.

 Each student is responsible for maintaining the security of their school ICT accounts.
-These ICT accounts include Google G Suite (formerly known as Google Apps), GC Net (our Learning Management System) and their network/Wi Fi login account.
-The student is responsible for ensuring that strong passwords (at least 8 characters is recommended) are set up for all ICT accounts.
+These ICT accounts include Google Workspace and Wi Fi connection.
+The student is responsible for ensuring that strong passwords (at least 8 characters is required) are set up for all ICT accounts.
 Students are responsible for ensuring these passwords are not known to others.
 Additionally, each student is liable for any inappropriate activity that occurs on any school provided ICT account.